4LifeStrategy/Firewal-Configuration-and-Network-Segmentation/README.md

 ## Instructions

 To configure a bootable pfSense usb flash drive you will need to have either balenaEtcher or Rufus to flash a copy of phSense to the flash drive.
 Linked is the instruction to download pfSense's installation image [AMD64 Memstick USB](https://docs.netgate.com/pfsense/en/latest/install/download-installer-image.html).
 Next use a OS Image Flasher like blenaEtcher to flash the file to the flash drive.
 This demonstration is using balenaEtcher.

 1. Insert a USB flash drive into the client computer
 2. Start blenaEtcher <br /><img src="https://github.com/4LifeStrategy/pfSense-Segmentation/blob/9190a58af2b224ab1b8225581017e6f04b259aa6/balenaEtcher_start.png" width="500">
 3. Click **Flash from file**
 4. Click the flash drive to which blenaEtcher should write the image
 5. Click **Select(1)** to continue
 6. Click **Flash!** to write the image to the target USB flash drive
+7. Wait for the flash process to complete
+8. Close Etcher when complete
+9. Remove the USB flash drive from the client system

+Then take the flash drive with pfSense and plug it into the [FW4C – 4 Port Intel® J3710](https://protectli.com/product/fw4c/).